LiteObject/scikit-learn-security-tutorial/docs/training-features-and-labels.md

 **Together they teach the algorithm:**
 *"When you see features like X, the answer is usually Y"*

+It's really that simple!
+Once you get this concept, everything else in machine learning starts making sense.

 ## What's Next?

 Now that you understand the data format, you're ready to: